AdobeDocs/commerce-admin.en/help/page-builder/banner.md

 >[!NOTE]
 >
->Page Builder also supports a transparency layer, or _alpha channel_, in background images that can be used to create backgrounds with varying degrees of opacity.
+>[!DNL Page Builder] also supports a transparency layer, or _alpha channel_, in background images that can be used to create backgrounds with varying degrees of opacity.

-### Background Type
+### [!UICONTROL Background Type]

-A background type can be an image or a video.
-Page Builder defaults to `Image` and shows various image settings.
-If you select `Video`, Page Builder swaps the image settings with video settings.
+A background type can be an image or a video. [!DNL Page Builder] defaults to `Image` and shows various image settings.
+If you select `Video`, [!DNL Page Builder] swaps the image settings with video settings.
 Both background type settings are described in the following sections.

 ![Background type](./assets/pb-background-type.png)<!-- zoom -->